 It offered an enticing blend of thoughtful and community informed research, human-centred design, and the creative opportunity to merge theory I learned in my Sociology classes with practice.
 After that program, I was inspired to add two certificates alongside my Sociology degree: one in Sustainable Community Development and another in Entrepreneurship & Innovation.
 I got involved with RADIUS, the social innovation lab at my university.
 I was initially accepted into their fellowship program, then a social innovation research program, and eventually I joined their team as a Program Coordinator to support their undergraduate student programs.
 At that time, I was also working on my own project called As We Are, which was a fashion blog and interview series exploring what it means to live a vibrant life with chronic illness.

-From there, I honed in on my interests in program development and design.
+From there, I honed in on my interests in program development, research, and design.
 Initially I worked with a national charity as a consultant on their youth programs and engagement strategy.
-Afterwards, I moved to Toronto and landed my current role at the Centre for Social Innovation, where I have endless opportunities to merge my interests in research, program development, experience design, and community resilience.
+Afterwards, I moved to Toronto and landed a role at the Centre for Social Innovation and most recently, Social Innovation Canada.
+Here, I have endless opportunities to merge my interests in research, program design, business development, and community resilience.
 My career pathway has been far from linear, but truly, I wouldn’t have it any other way.

 SIA: What are some of the issues that you care about that you’re able to contribute to with your work?
 Can you share what impact means to you?